 Q: Can this adapter support DisplayPort Multi-Stream Transport (MST) daisy chaining?

 A: The cable is capable of passing Multi-Stream data.
 However, As new USB Type-C systems are released, DisplayPort MST daisy chaining is dependent upon the host system.
 Some Dell based MST setups may require certain setup steps to successfully configure MST daisy-chaining.
-Please reference this forum post here with Dell support and a step-by-step guide for MST configuration (fourth post in the thread).
+Please reference the article here with Dell support and a step-by-step guide for MST configuration (fourth post in the thread).
+MST is not supported on MacBook/MacBook Pro systems.

 6ft/1.8m USB-C to DisplayPort adapter cable